-The OHSAA is a member of the "NFHS" (www.nfhs.org).
+The OHSAA is one of the 50 states and several provinces in Canada that are members of the "NFHS" (www.nfhs.org).
 One of the many functions of the NFHS is to write playing rules for most sports.
 These playing rules are codified each year in the Rules Book for each sport.
-Though there may be a rule or two that the OHSAA sport administrator may not totally agree with, as a member of the NFHS, the OHSAA agrees to abide by all playing rules adopted by the NFHS.
-The Committee & Representation on the "Committee" Each sport recognized by the NFHS is represented by its "Rules Committee".
-The "committee" is comprised of a representative from each of 8 "Sections" across the nation plus a representative from the NFHS Officials Committee and a representative from the NFHS Coaches Committee.
-These members serve staggered 4 year terms with an additional member elected as the Chair.
-Mr. Bob Gardner, NFHS Executive Director serves as the publisher and Mark Koski, who oversees Soccer at the national level, serves as Editor.
-Only the Editor does not have voting privileges on the committee.
+Though there may be a rule or two that the OHSAA sport administrator may not totally agree with, as a member of the NFHS, the OHSAA's Constitution request it and its member schools agrees to abide by all playing rules adopted by the NFHS.
+Tennis, Golf and Gymnastics are sports that do NOT have rules written by the NFHS - rules have been adopted by the USGA in Golf, the USTA in Tennis and USA Gymnastics in gymnastics.